Bacterial adhesin: Structures

 Through the mechanisms of evolution, different species of bacteria have developed different solutions to the problem of attaching receptor specific proteins to the bacteria surface.
 Today many different types and subclasses of bacterial adhesins may be observed in the literature.

-The typical structure of a bacterial adhesion is that of a fimbria or pilus.
-The bacterial adhesion consists primarily of an intramembranous structural protein which provides a scaffold upon which several extracellular adhesins may be attached.
-However, as in the case of the CFA1 fimbriae, the structural protein itself can sometimes act as an adhesion if a portion of the protein extends into the ECM.
+The typical structure of a bacterial adhesin is that of a fimbria or pilus.
+The bacterial adhesin consists primarily of an intramembranous structural protein which provides a scaffold upon which several extracellular adhesins may be attached.
+However, as in the case of the CFA1 fimbriae, the structural protein itself can sometimes act as an adhesin if a portion of the protein extends into the extracellular matrix (ECM).

 FimH adhesin—structure

 The best characterized bacterial adhesin is the type 1 fimbrial FimH adhesin.
 This adhesin is responsible for D-mannose sensitive adhesion.
 The bacterium synthesizes a precursor protein consisting of 300 amino acids then processes the protein by removing several signal peptides ultimately leaving a 279 amino acid protein.
 Mature FimH is displayed on the bacterial surface as a component of the type 1 fimbrial organelle.

 In 1999, the structure of FimH was resolved via x-ray crystallography.
 FimH is folded into two domains.
 The N terminal adhesive domain plays the main role in surface recognition while the C-terminal domain is responsible for organelle integration.
 A tetra-peptide loop links the two domains.
 Additionally, a carbohydrate-binding pocket has been identified at the tip of the N-terminal adhesive domain.
 This basic structure is conserved across type 1 fimbrial adhesins though recent studies have shown that in vitro induced mutations can lead to the addition of C-terminal domain specificity resulting in a bacterial adhesion with dual bending sites and related binding phenotypes.